 The supply chain logistics industry may have a staffing problem.
 A report created by the Material Handling Industry trade group concluded supply chains will need to hire 270,000 employees per year between 2014 and 2018, according to Fortune.
 So far, many organizations have confessed difficulty in finding workers with the skills to fill these positions.

-Shipping, handling and other distribution tasks occur behind the scenes.
-When millenial jobseekers first contemplate a career, they may not even consider a position in logistics.
+Shipping, handling, and other distribution tasks occur behind the scenes.
+When millennial job seekers first contemplate a career, they may not even consider a position in logistics.
 To replace workers quickly aging out of their current positions, managers need to prioritize hiring practices and find new ways to attract and train bright, young talent.

 People make assumptions about logistics jobs.
-Many millennials people view inventory, shipping and warehouse management jobs as grunt work and don't recognize the potential of such positions or the training that goes into the career, according to Supply Chain Brain.
+Many millennials view inventory, shipping, and warehouse management jobs as grunt work and don’t recognize the potential of such positions or the training that goes into the career, according to Supply Chain Brain.

 Companies can follow suit by finding new ways to share employment information and following new audiences on popular communication channels used by millennials.